ahmed-el-khoribi/Trufla-Code-Challenge/README.md

 <b><i>you may need to configure .env.example file to your local environment</i></b>

-- Run on Command Widnow (Terminal) <small><i>This command runs a script which runs "composer install" if not tunned before, copies .env.example file to .env and runs "php artisan key:generate", then migrates the database and runs local server "php artisan serve".
+- Run on Command Widnow (Terminal) <small><i>This command runs a script which runs "composer install" if not runned before, copies .env.example file to .env and runs "php artisan key:generate", then migrates the database and runs local server "php artisan serve".

         bash run.sh